 Recoil is mild with all .45 ACP loads and all “Cowboy” .45 Colt offerings.
 The .410 loads we tested produced only moderate perceived recoil; they gave the gun a decent shove, but it wasn’t violent or snappy.
 Anyone who can tolerate the recoil of a subcompact 9mm (even if they don’t like it) will think the Governor’s a real pussycat with .45 ACP, .410s, or ‘Cowboy’ .45 Long Colts.

 Full-power .45 Colts (e.g. our 230-grain JHP) produce vigorous recoil and there’s no way around it.
 Any time you generate nearly 500 lb-ft. of energy from a snubnose 30-ounce revolver, Sir Isaac Newton tells you that you’re definitely going to feel it.

-I really can’t imagine any reason (or means) to CCW with a gun this size.
+I really can’t imagine any reason (or means) to use a gun this size for concealed carry.
 Any sensible carry gun will weigh half of the Governor’s loaded weight and carry much more firepower.
 Tiny subcompact 9mm are exactly half the length, half the width and half the weight of the mighty Governor.